FrozenMeatloaf/portfolio-kami/_portfolio/bloccit.md

 * What to generally expect when working or viewing a rails application
 * How to and where to properly ask programming questions
-* Productively work among a team or teammate
+* Productively pair-program among a team or teammate
 * Proactively networked among other "railers" (_eg_. joined RoR meetups in Seattle, WA)